+The text does notimply that the ocean below 2000 m is not warming.
+The 2000 m depth is the standard limit of the reported measurements.
+Deep sustained observing systems (GoSHIP and OceanSITES) document deeper warming.

 In AR6 WG-I by IPCC (2021), the period of long-term trend of pH as reconstructed using boron isotope is the last 65 million years.